banbaralab/aspcafe/README.md

 # aspcafe
-aspcafe is a collection of ASP encodings for solving Vehicle Equipment Specification Problems.
+aspcafe is a collection of ASP encodings for solving Vehicle Equipment Specification Problems (CAFE problems, in short).

 ### Citing